The Routing Process

 - that the University has administrative control and responsibility for the work

 - that any cost-match, compensation, or release time requested has been appropriately committed, authorized and approved

 Center or Institute Director: The Director exercises similar oversight responsibilities as those enumerated above for the Dean.
 A Director's review, however, is focused on the proposal's furtherance of Center or Institute objectives and policies.
 The Director also assesses the application's adherence to overall University policies and procedures.

-Assistant Dean for Research and Sponsored Programs: The endorsement of the Assistant Dean for Research and Sponsored Programs certifies that:
+Office of Sponsored Programs: The endorsement of the Executive Director for Research and Sponsored Programs signifies that: